-WWE’s Sasha Banks Flaunts Her Exquisite Legs & Abs While Slaying In Yellow Mini Skirt & Zipper Ensemble
+WWE's Sasha Banks Flaunts Her Exquisite Legs & Abs While Slaying In Yellow Mini Skirt & Zipper Ensemble

 "The biggest star in pro wrestling," stated a second Instagrammer, emphasizing their observation with some clapping-hand emojis.

-“I love you,” confused a third Instagram admirer, whose sentiment was echoed by some of Banks’ other adoring fans.
+"I love you," confessed a third Instagram admirer, whose sentiment was echoed by some of Banks' other adoring fans.